mathsalmath/heart-failure-data/README.md

-Here is the heart-failure data.
+Here is the heart-failure data analysis and notebook with random forest model.